Lake Bodom murders: Hans Assmann

-Most public suspicion focused on Hans Assmann, who lived several kilometers from the shore of Lake Bodom.
-A series of popular books promulgated a theory of Assmann committing the Bodom killings, and other murders.
+Most public suspicion focused on Hans Assmann, a German-born naturalized Finnish citizen, who lived several kilometres from the shore of Lake Bodom.
+A series of popular books promulgated a theory of Assmann committing the Bodom killings and other murders.
 It was not taken seriously by the police, as Assmann had an alibi for the night of the Bodom murders (and was said to have been in Germany during the time of another murder).
 On the morning of June 6, 1960, however, he had shown up at a hospital in Helsinki with bloody clothes.
+He moved to Sweden, where he died in the late 1990s.
+Assmann was also a suspect in five other cases, even confessing to one on his death bed.

+Pentti Soininen

+During the mid-1960s, an individual named Pentti Soininen, known for his violent tendencies, claimed to a fellow inmate that he was responsible for the murders that occurred at Lake Bodom.
+However, he was approximately 14 years old at the time of the murders.
+Many question whether he could have single-handedly overpowered four older teenagers, casting doubt on his involvement.

 Arrest and trial of Nils Gustafsson

-In late March 2004, almost 44 years after the event, Gustafsson (not a suspect in the case as far as the public knew) was arrested.
+In late March 2004, almost 44 years after the event, Gustafsson was arrested.
 In early 2005, the Finnish National Bureau of Investigation declared the case was solved based on new forensic analysis.
 According to the prosecution's interpretation of the bloodstains, Gustafsson had been drunk and excluded from the tent when he attacked the other boy, getting his jaw broken in a fight which escalated into him committing three murders.